codeBelt/StructureJS/README.md

 ## Release History

+ * 2016-11-18 v0.14.6 BaseModel - Fix issue with properties having a function as it data.

  * 2016-10-26 v0.14.5 ValidationUtil - Update isValidEmailAddress regex.
 BrowserUtil - fix issue with event listener name.

  * 2016-10-26 v0.14.4 MerchantUtil - Update getCreditCardProvider method to work with only a few numbers.